 1. Huawei P30 Pro - Best overall

 We love the P30 Pro.
-The design is still top-drawer stuff, the display is outstanding and the cameras are truly some of the best ever seen on a phone, even over a year on.
+The design is still top-drawer stuff, the display is outstanding and the cameras are truly some of the best ever seen on a phone, even two years on.

 Prices have dropped since it launched early in 2019 and it’s great value compared to many rival flagships.